lszzy/FWDebug/README.md

 * FLEX debugging tool (shaking to open)
 * PC Web debugging server, you can view mobile phone network requests, NSLog, open URL, etc. ("Web Server" entrance)
+* Check Swift object capabilities ("App Config" is enabled by default)
 * Measure view distance (switch toolbar to "ruler" mode)
 * Circular reference detection and analysis (click to search on the object view page)
 * View the header files of Class and Protocol (click "Runtime Headers" on the class view page)